python/devguide/runtests.rst

 You can also execute the ``Tools/scripts/run_tests.py`` script as  found in a CPython checkout.
 The script tries to balance speed with thoroughness.
-But if you want the most thorough tests you should use the stenuous approach shown above.
+But if you want the most thorough tests you should use the strenuous approach shown above.